socialgorithm/docs/sections/develop/write-a-game.md

+---
+showToc: true
+---

 # Writing A Game

 These are the parts involved in writing a game/challenge:

-* Write the Game Logic
+* Write the **Game Logic**
-* Connect the Game Logic to an existing Game Server Library / Roll your own
+* Connect the Game Logic to an existing **Game Server Library** / Roll your own
-* Write a Sample Player
+* Write a **Sample Player**
 * Connect the Tournament Server/Players to the Game Server to test
-* Write the Game UI
+* Write the **Game UI**

-## Write the Game Logic
+## Writing the Game Logic

-You can write the game logic in any language you prefer, but it may be quicker for you to write in a language that is already supported by us.
+You can write the game logic in any language you prefer, but it may be quicker for you to write in a language that is already supported by us (see the table below).
 We provide Game Server Libraries that setup a socket server and provide entrypoints for your game logic.
 These libraries integrate with the rest of the Socialgorithm stack, allowing you to abstract communication logic and focus on writing your game logic/engine.

 You should strive to have unit/end-to-end tests for your game logic.

 ## Game Server Libraries

-### Existing/Available Game Server Libraries
+### Existing Game Server Libraries

 Please see the repositories for information on how to integrate your games: